 Before servicing the vehicle: Protect fenders, upholstery and carpeting with appropriate covers.
+Take coution that keys, buckles or buttons do not corately point.

 Take caution that keys, buckles or buttons do not scratch paint.

 To prevent ECM from storing the diagnostic trouble codes, do not carelessly disconnect the harness connectors which are related to the engine control system and TCM (transmission control module) system.
 The connectors should be disconnected only when working according to the WORK FLOW of TROUBLE DIAGNOSES in EC and AT sections.